 The purpose of the Master of Science in Nursing program is to prepare nurses for leadership roles in health care administration and for education roles in academic and staff development.
-The MSN program develops the graduate to 1.) be grounded in the core knowledge of the nursing discipline, 2.) have a solid foundation in the sciences that allows for the knowledgeable implementation of evidence-based practice and improvements in patient care, 3.) possess the requisite leadership skills to initiate and manage change, influence health care policy, improve patient outcomes and positively influence the nursing profession, 4.) have substantive knowledge in the chosen domain of nursing practice to contribute to improving nursing knowledge and practice and 5.) possess the scholastic foundation to pursue doctoral education.
+The MSN program develops the graduate to 1.) be grounded in the core knowledge of the nursing discipline, 2.) have a solid foundation in the sciences that allows for the knowledgeable implementation of evidence-based practice and improvements in patient care, 3.) possess the requisite leadership skills to initiate and manage change, influence healthcare policy, improve patient outcomes and positively influence the nursing profession, 4.) have substantive knowledge in the chosen domain of nursing practice to contribute to improving nursing knowledge and practice, and 5.) possess the scholastic foundation to pursue doctoral education.

 The graduate program is built upon the foundation of baccalaureate education.
 The MSN program allows the graduate student to develop advanced nursing knowledge and skill in a chosen specialty, administration or education.
 The program is designed to assist the graduate to address the ever-changing demands of an increasingly complex health care system and society.
-Core knowledge is foundational to the MSN degree and includes the Essentials of Master's Education for Advanced Practice Nursing (AACN, 2011), advanced study in key sciences, experiential learning to explore and develop skills within the clinical specialty and area of study, and scholastic rigor.
+Core knowledge is foundational to the MSN degree and includes the Essentials of Master's Education for Advanced Practice Nursing (AACN, 2011), the Standards for Accreditation of Baccalaureate and Graduate Nursing Programs (Amended, 2013), advanced study in key sciences, experiential learning to explore and develop skills within the clinical specialty and area of study, and scholastic rigor.